trufflesuite/artifact-updates/docs/use-cases.rst

 purpose of accessing other contract instances on that network.

-Developers should be able to leverage tooling to interface with these external contracts, either common, public libraries, or contract instances for other applications.
+Developers should be able to leverage tooling to interface with these external contracts, including public libraries and contract instances for other applications.
 Tooling should integrate well with code written outside a given project.